 Since 1978, more than $4 billion dollars have been spent on the death penalty in California.
 They have executed only 13 people in that time.

-Do you have you got any interesting facts about the death penalty that you’d like to share here?
-Let us know in the comments section below!
+Do you know any interesting facts about the Death Penalty?
+Share them in the comments below!